johannaschmidle/Superstore-Sales/README.md

 The companies main database structure as seen below consists of four tables: Orders, Returns, People with a total row count of X records.
 A description of each table is as follows:
 - **Orders:** represents individual transactions or orders placed by customers
 - **Returns:** represents orders that have been returned, including information on which orders were returned
-- **People:** represents salespeople or employees associated with different region
+- **People:** represents salespeople or employees associated with different regions

 <p align="center">
     <img src="SuperstoreERD.png" alt="SuperstoreERD.png" width="670">